promisegrid/grid-poc/x/sim1/README.md

 - Provides publish/subscribe interface to agents
 - Multiple active TCP connections maintained between peers
 - Automatic connection failover and reconnection
+- Starts registered agents via the AddAgent() method

 ### Agents (Library Packages)
+Each agent is implemented as a structure that exposes a Run() method to start its internal processing and a Stop() method for graceful shutdown.
-- agent1: Initiates conversation by dialing peer (node2) and sending a request with the payload "hello from agent1".
+- agent1: Dials its peer (node2) and sends a "hello from agent1"
+  request every second.
-- agent2: Listens for connections from agent1 and agent3 (on node2) and upon
-  receiving a request, sends a response "hello back from agent2" using the same TCP connection.
+- agent2: Listens for incoming connections on its node, and upon receiving a request from agent1 or agent3, sends a "hello back from agent2" response using the same TCP connection.
-- agent3: Also initiates conversation by dialing peer (node2) and sending a request with the payload "hello from agent3".
+- agent3: Similar to agent1, dials its peer (node2) and sends a "hello from agent3" request every second.

 ### Nodes (Executable Binaries)
 Each node hosts one agent instance.
-The main functions now reside in the node packages.
+The main() functions now reside in the node packages.
+In each node, the following steps occur:
-- node1: Hosts agent1.
-It dials agent2 at the specified peer address.
-- node2: Hosts agent2.
-It listens on a configurable TCP port.
-- node3: Hosts agent3.
-It dials agent2 at the specified peer address.
+- A kernel instance is created and started.
+- The kernel is configured for dialing or listening.
+- The agent is instantiated and registered with the kernel via kernel.AddAgent(), which in turn starts the agent.
+- Agents run asynchronously and interact via the kernel.

 ## How It Works

-1. Nodes are started. node1 and node3 will dial node2 while node2 accepts
+1. Nodes are started.
+Node1 and Node3 dial node2 while node2 accepts incoming
-   incoming connections.
+   connections.
 2. The kernel maintains multiple persistent TCP connections between the nodes.
 3. Message flow:
    - Agent1 sends a "hello from agent1" request every second via its outbound